 This grade includes climbing peaks and the demanding treks in remote areas.
 Participants having basic knowledge of use of crampons and ice axes are required.
 First-time climbers can undertake one of our one-day pre-trek ropes and climbing training days to obtain some initial skills and experience.

-Island Peak also named as Imja Tse is for novice climbers who are starting the expedition journey from the less challenging peak for expeditions.
-It is taken as best peak for climbing for the preparation of the eight thousanders climbing.
+Island Peak also named Imja Tse is for novice climbers who are starting the expedition journey from the less challenging peak for expeditions.
+It is taken as the best peak for climbing for the preparation of the eight-thousanders climbing.

-Island Peak categorized as moderate peak for climbing with the altitude of 6189 meters from sea level was coined by English climber Eric Shipton.
+Island Peak categorized as the moderate peak for climbing with an altitude of 6153 meters from sea level was coined by English climber Eric Shipton.
 The expedition of the Island peak located on the lush Sagarmatha national park more like trekking as climbers go through long trek on the Everest region enchanting on the captivating mountain scenery before the expedition which is perfect for the acclimatization.

-It lies on the Khumbu district of Nepal, in the range of Khumbu Himal.
-The geographical co-ordinates to this beauty is 27o55’21’N 86o56’10’E. It is popular among Nepalese climbers and the standard route has the difficulty level of Alpine PD+.
+It lies in the Khumbu district of Nepal, in the range of Khumbu Himal.
+The geographical co-ordinates to this beauty are 27o55’21’N 86o56’10’E. It is popular among Nepalese climbers and the standard route has the difficulty level of Alpine PD+.

 A Lantang Ri Trekking & Expedition representative will greet you at the airport and transfer you to your hotel.
 When you are ready you will be collected from your hotel lobby and driven to our Thamel office where you will be formally introduced to your Trekking Guide.
 We will go through all your trek itinerary and arrangements with you an ensure every detail is in place.
 We will also ask for your passport photographs and any other details so that we can organize any permits required for your trek and the region you will be exploring.

-Early morning, drive you to Ramechhap to catch the morning flight to Lukla which takes off from Ramechhap airport for a short duration and very scenic flight to Lukla, just south of the entrance to the Sagarmatha National Park and the Mount Everest region.
+Early morning, drive you to Tribhuvan airport domestic terminal to catch the morning flight to Lukla and a very scenic flight to Lukla, just south of the entrance to the Sagarmatha National Park and the Mount Everest region.
 The flight is brief and takes only about thirty minutes to complete.
 Once in Lukla and all your packs and equipment are organized you will start your trek with the walk northwards along the Dudh Kosi River valley to the village of Phakdings and its impressive suspension bridge over the river far below.
 At this stage, the scenery is a well vegetated and impressively large river valley with glimpses to the north of the towering snow-capped Himalayan peaks that await you.

 The first stage of the walk takes you across the river and to the village of Monjo and the actual entrance to the Sagarmatha National Park.
 Your guide will handle all the formalities of ensuring you are carrying the necessary permit to enter the national park.
 All necessary permits will have been arranged for you following your visit to our head office a day or two earlier.
 The second stage takes you upwards from 3,440m altitude Namche Bazaar – so a very substantial altitude gain of over 1,600m is achieved in this stage – so just take it slow and steady up the many steps to Namche Bazaar and enjoy the scenery and beautiful mountain summit vistas deeper in the national park.